 - Blades should probably best track on or just backwards of centre of the wheels.

 - Blades which pull off the wheels when work is pulled out of a cut are usually tracking too close to the front of the wheels or are running under less than optimum tension.
+Have a small wedge to hand to press into the kerf which can close up after the cut and hinder withdrawal in stopped cuts.

 - Using standard blade stock thickness on small diameter wheels can cause fatigue cracks in the blade and/or premature weld failure.